-34. Uniland Cementera SA (Uniland), a private company, operates a cement plant in the municipality of Santa Margarida i els Monjos which is located in Catalonia, approximately 65 kilometres from Barcelona.
-The main activity of the company is to produce cement and rock aggregates.

-35. On 24 November 2009, Uniland submitted a request to the Environment and Housing Department of the Catalan Government for an environmental permit for the use of urban solid waste and dried sewage sludge at its plant.
-The communicant alleges that this request was a substantial modification of authorisation granted for the plant's activity on 19 January 2007, since it substituted a third of the petroleum coke used with urban solid waste (90,000 tonnes per year, i.e. 24% of total) and dried sewage sludge (50,000 tonnes per year, i.e. 9% of total).20
+- 34. Uniland Cementera (Uniland), a private company, operates a cement plant in the municipality of Santa Margarida i els Monjos, which is located in Catalonia, approximately 65 kilometres from Barcelona.
+The main activity of the company is to produce cement and rock aggregates. - 35.
+On 24 November 2009, Uniland submitted a request to the Ministry of Environment and Housing of the Catalan Government for an environmental permit for the use of urban solid waste and dried sewage sludge at its plant.
+The communicant alleges that this request was a substantial modification of the authorization granted for the plant's activity on 19 January 2007, since it substituted a third of the petroleum coke used with urban solid